agramajo/planetpay/README.md

 to the pool.
 This is bad.
 This breaks the Constant Product which is used to determine the price.
 This lowers the price of Safemoon.

+## Swap

+Both have some liquidity in [pancake testnet](https://pancake.kiemtienonline360.com/)

+## TODO

+* security review
+* if we decided to use LP add withdraw remain BNB function